gdiaz384/py3TranslateLLM/README.md

         - Bunding the source language strings into paragraphs to increase context.
         - For LLMs and DeepL, providing them with the history of previously translated text to ensure proper flow of dialogue.
         - For LLMs, identifying any speakers by name, sex and optionally other metrics like age and occupation.
-        - Removing and/or substituting strings that should not be translated prior to forming paragraphs and submitting text for translation, examples of removed or altered text: [＠クロエ] [r] [repage] [heart].
+        - Removing and/or substituting strings that should not be translated prior to forming paragraphs and prior to submitting text for translation, examples of removed or altered text: [＠クロエ] [r] [repage] [heart].
-            - This should help with understanding the submitted text as 'paragraphs' better.
+            - This should help the LLM/NMT understand the submitted text as contiguous 'paragraphs' better.
     - In addition, substution dictionaries are supported at every step of the translation workflow to fine tune input and output and deal with common mistakes.
 This should result in a further boost in translation quality.
     - Other translation techniques omit one or all of the above.
 Providing this information _should_ dramatically increase the translation quality when translating context heavy languages, like Japanese.
     - **If translating from context heavy languages, like English, there should not be any or only small differences in translation quality**.
 Just use G-Translate instead for such languages.